vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 Version 0.71.4 was released to the Vega mainnet on 09 May 2023.

-This version brings mainnet to the alpha mainnet version making the protocol ready to remove restrictions for the community to propose assets and markets.
+This version brings the alpha mainnet planned features to mainnet, making the protocol ready to remove restrictions for the community to propose assets and markets.
 This deployment brings some key features built upon the restricted mainnet version:

 **Data node network history**
-In a similar way to core snapshots the data node network history allows the data node to obtain data node history after downtime without the need to replay the chain.
+In a similar way to core snapshots, the data node can now obtain data node history after downtime without the need to replay the chain.
 Nodes can reach out to peer nodes to fetch the most recent history, as well as older history if desired, such that it can quickly get itself up to the latest block height of the network and start to consume events for the latest block from the Vega core.
-This feature is key in speeding up time-to-be-operational for new nodes joining the network as they can gather data from the network much faster than replaying the whole chain.
+This feature is key in speeding up time-to-be-operational for new nodes joining the network.
 Take a look at the data node [network history ↗](https://github.com/vegaprotocol/vega/blob/develop/datanode/networkhistory/README.md) readme file for more information.

-**Protocol upgrades (visor)**
+**Protocol upgrades using Visor**
-Until alpha mainnet an upgrade of the network had to be carried out with a network checkpoint restore.
-This requires a synchronous restart, with all nodes having to be restarted within a short time period so all state can be restored from Ethereum, and the network can start correctly.
+Until alpha mainnet, an upgrade of the network had to be carried out with a network checkpoint restore.
+This required a synchronous restart, with all nodes having to be restarted within a short time period so all state could be restored from Ethereum, and the network could start correctly.

-The implementation of the protocol upgrade process, that Vega visor can orchestrate, means the network upgrades can be done in an asynchronous manner.
+With the implementation of the protocol upgrade process, which Vega Visor can orchestrate, the network upgrades can be done in an automated manner.
 Validators can choose a software version and at a predetermined block height the upgrade will take place.
-Read [the spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0075-PLUP-protocol_upgrades.md) to understand more about visor and the protocol upgrade process.
+Read [the spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0075-PLUP-protocol_upgrades.md) to understand more about Visor and the protocol upgrade process.

 **Spam protection improvements**
 Mitigating the risk of spam on the Vega blockchain requires both active monitoring for spamming transactions and a rate-limiting mechanism to keep the blocks from becoming clogged with malicious transactions.